odkr/sucgi/docs/testing.md

     make check

+It must be permitted to execute files in the repository (i.e., it must not reside on a filesystem that is mounted noexec).

 See below for details.

-## System requirements
+## Requirements

-The test suite is less portable that suCGI itself.

-It requires a system that supports the "Spawn" and the "Thread-Safe Functions" POSIX.1-2008 extensions as well as the **<err.h>** header file, which some systems do not provide.
+The test suite is less portable that suCGI itself; it requires a system that supports the POSIX.1-2008 extensions "Spawn" and "Thread-Safe Functions" as well as the **<err.h>** header file, which some systems do not provide.

 ## Security